NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Data transfer nodes
 ===================

-The data transfer nodes (DTN) is where extensive I/O operations, large local, and all off-gaea transfers should be done.
+All extensive I/O operations, large local transfers and all off-gaea transfers should be done on a data transfer node (DTN).
 The :abbr:`DTN (Data Transfer Nodes)`\ s are accessible on the :dfn:`es` cluster, under the :dfn:`dtn_f5_f6` partition.